Nyoveee/pb2advancedlauncher/README.md

 ```
 npm run tauri dev
 ```
 to install all the rust dependencies required and launch our application. (this may a take while.)
+Running this for the first time may result in an error.
+Don't worry, try running it again and it should work now.

 ## Running
 To only run the frontend of the code, run